3MFConsortium/spec_lasertoolpath/3MF Laser Toolpath Extension.md

 Consumers that do not recognize a machine-specific namespace:

- - MUST ignore unrecognized parameters unless the extension is declared as required, in which case the consumer MUST reject the job.<!-- ok, I think i see that this required is some how being specified in XML.
-I didn't know one could do that. -->
+ - MUST ignore unrecognized parameters unless the extension is declared as required, in which case the consumer MUST reject the job.

 - SHOULD provide a warning or fallback mechanism if partial interpretation is possible.